FWGNA > Species Accounts > Pleuroceridae > Pleurocera laqueata laqueata

 Click for larger

-• Cryptic phenotypic plasticity in P. laqueata.
+• Shell morphological variation in P. laqueata.
 (A) Historic specimen of P. laqueata alveare from Kentucky.
 (B) P. laqueata alveare from Dale Hollow Lake, TN.
 (C) P. laqueata laqueata from the Duck River, TN.
 (D) P. laqueata laqueata from the Nolin River, KY.
+(E) Hybrid P. laqueata castanea from Robertson Co, TN.

 Click for larger